endumiuz/tweaks/linux/vga-passthrough.md

 In the "Overview" section, set "Firmware" to "UEFI" and click "Apply".

-In the "CPUs" section, untick "Copy host CPU configuration" and set "Model" to "host-passthrough" (If it's not on the list, type it in).
+In the "CPUs" section, untick "Copy host CPU configuration" and set "Model" to "host-passthrough" (If it isn't on the list, type it in).

 In the "Boot Options" section, tick "VirtIO Disk 1" and "SATA CDROM 1" and move "SATA CDROM 1" to the top